MicrosoftDocs/Advertising/advertising/bingads-13/guides/php-sdk-migration-soap-to-rest-skill.md

 dev_langs:
   - php
 ---
-# Bing Ads PHP SDK SOAP to REST Migration Skill
+# Migration Skill - SOAP to REST for PHP SDK

 This skill guides AI assistants through migrating Bing Ads PHP SDK code from the legacy SOAP-based implementation (`microsoft/bingads`) to the new REST API-based implementation (`microsoft/msads`).